 - Rustproof hardware.

-- Rubber outsoles with a layout that’s similar to that of the Yellow Boots, albeit it appears to be a bit more complex.
+- Rubber outsoles have a layout similar to the Yellow Boots, albeit more complex.

 - SensorFlex control system with triple-layer suspension.
 Neither the Yellow Boot nor the Chocorua hiking boots have this feature.